huggingface/datasets/docs/source/share.rst

     * - Faster to share, no review process.
       - Slower to add, needs to be reviewed.
     * - Data files can be stored on the Hub.
-      - Data files are typically retrieved from the original URLs.
+      - Data files are typically retrieved from the original host URLs.
     * - Identified by a user or organization namespace like **thomwolf/my_dataset** or **huggingface/our_dataset**.
-      - Identified by a root namepsace.
+      - Identified by a root namespace.
 Need to select a short name that is available.
-    * - Requires data files and/or a dataset script.
+    * - Requires data files and/or a dataset loading script.
-      - Always requires a dataset script.
+      - Always requires a dataset loading script.
     * - Flagged as **unsafe** because the dataset contains executable code.
       - Flagged as **safe** because the dataset has been reviewed.

-For community datasets, if your dataset is a supported format, you can skip directly below to learn how to upload your files and add a :ref:`dataset_card`.
-There is no need to write your own dataset script (unless you want more control over how to load your dataset).
-However, if the dataset isn't one of the supported formats, you will need to write a `dataset script <dataset_script.html>`_.
-The dataset script is a Python script that defines the dataset splits, feature types, and how to download and process the data.
+For community datasets, if your dataset is in a supported format, you can skip directly below to learn how to upload your files and add a :doc:`dataset card <dataset_card>`.
+There is no need to write your own dataset loading script (unless you want more control over how to load your dataset).
+However, if the dataset isn't in one of the supported formats, you will need to write a :doc:`dataset loading script <dataset_script>`.
+The dataset loading script is a Python script that defines the dataset splits, feature types, and how to download and process the data.

 On the other hand, a dataset script is always required for canonical datasets.